Understanding and Addressing Crime and Victimization

 “Justice cannot be for one side alone, but must be for both.”

-The United States’ criminal justice system has undergone dramatic growth and witnessed many challenges.
+The United States’ criminal justice system has undergone dramatic growth and witnessed many challenges over the past fifty years.
 This has fueled the Criminal Justice-Criminology Department at Lycoming College to focus on understanding the causes and responses to crime and victimization, and advocating for a more efficient, equitable, and fair system.
 Extensive hands-on opportunities, intimate class sizes, and interaction with local and national experts provides students with a deep understanding of criminological theory, research, and practice.
-With a healthy emphasis on real-world experience and a strong liberal arts foundation, our students graduate with the critical thinking and leadership skills necessary to succeed in a full range of careers across law enforcement, court services, and counseling.
+With a healthy emphasis on real-world experience and a strong liberal arts foundation, our students graduate with the critical thinking and leadership skills necessary to succeed in a full range of careers across law enforcement, court services, and corrections.

-- Gain experience through internships at local or national law enforcement agencies, probation offices, prisons, or residential treatment centers.
+- Intern at law enforcement agencies, probation offices, prisons, or residential treatment centers.

 - Work closely with faculty on collaborative and independent research projects and present at national conferences.

-- An interdisciplinary curriculum enriches student understanding of crime and facilitates the pursuit of double majors or minors in related disciplines, such as psychology, philosophy, sociology, and political science, to produce competitive graduates.
+- An interdisciplinary curriculum enriches student understanding of crime and facilitates the pursuit of double majors or minors in related disciplines, such as Spanish, accounting, chemistry or biology.

 - Students take courses with experienced faculty members and adjuncts, who provide a well-rounded perspective on the criminal justice system.